dhairyalakhmani/lancer-OS/README.md

 # LancerOS – Professional Freelance Management Suite

-**LancerOS** is a comprehensive, full-stack SaaS application designed specifically for independent contractors and freelancers to manage the entire lifecycle of their business.
+**LancerOS** is a comprehensive, SaaS application designed specifically for independent contractors and freelancers to manage the entire lifecycle of their business.
 From client onboarding and project tracking via a Kanban-style interface to dynamic financial invoicing and real-time business analytics, LancerOS serves as a centralized "Operating System" for professional productivity.

 ---